OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details how to create an expanding card effect using only CSS.
-This effect showcases a smooth expansion of the card content upon hover, revealing hidden details with a subtle animation.
-The example uses plain CSS, but the principles can be easily adapted to frameworks like Tailwind CSS.
+This document details the creation of an expanding card using only CSS.
+The card reveals additional content smoothly on hover, employing a simple yet effective animation.
+We'll be using plain CSS3 for this, making it easily adaptable to any project.

 **Description of the Styling:**

-The card consists of two main parts: a front face and a back face.
-The front face displays a summary, while the back face reveals more detailed information.
-The transition effect leverages CSS transforms and transitions to smoothly expand the card and rotate it, revealing the back face on hover.
-We use `transform-style: preserve-3d;` to keep the front and back faces in a 3D space, allowing the rotation to happen realistically.
-The animation is subtle and user-friendly, making for a clean and interactive experience.
+The card consists of two main parts: a front and a back.
+The front displays a summary, and the back expands to reveal more detailed information when the user hovers over the card.
+We achieve the expansion and reveal using CSS transitions and transformations.
+The styling emphasizes clean lines and a subtle, elegant animation.

 **Full Code:**